jonathanlindahl/urlshort/README.md

 - docker-compose

 # Getting started
-Run `docker compose up` in the root directory to start the database container.
+Run `docker compose up` in the root directory to start the MySQL and Redis containers.
 Run the application either by running the main class from within Intellij, or using the mvn wrapper.

 # Usage